dlodola/public/readme.md

 # Welcome to my public repository on GitHub!

+This GitHub repository contains some of my tricks and tools in python that may be of use to geologists, especially those working in the oil & gas sector.

 A good place to start is by visiting the [project page](https://dlodola.github.io/public/).

+Below is a list of jupyter notebooks that demonstrate solutions to various day-to-day tasks.
+You can launch an interactive jupyter notebook session in [Binder](https://mybinder.org) by clicking on the logo at the top of this page.
+All the notebooks are in the `jupyter` folder.

 <!--
 |  #  | Title | Open in | Comment |